ableischwitz/ansible-roles/roles/entitled-build/README.md

 Role Variables
 --------------

-* subscription_host : hostname of host wich is subscribed to either a local Satellite or directly to RHSM.
+* `subscription_host` : hostname of host wich is subscribed to either a local Satellite or directly to RHSM.
-* create_MCO: boolean which switches between machineconfig and secrets/configmaps output.
-Defaults to false resulting file will either be /tmp/MCO.yaml or /tmp/secrets_configmaps.yaml depending on `create_MCO`
+* `create_MCO`: boolean which switches between machineconfig and secrets/configmaps output.
+Defaults to false resulting file will either be `/tmp/MCO.yaml` or `/tmp/secrets_configmaps.yaml` depending on `create_MCO`

 Dependencies
 ------------